frc-862/WebDS/README.md

 ![gradle build](https://github.com/frc-862/WebDS/workflows/gradle%20build/badge.svg)

-**IN PROGRESS**: web based driver station for FRC running on a Jetty web server
+**IN PROGRESS**: web based driver station client for FRC

 ## TODO

 - [ ] Utilize [LibDS](https://github.com/FRC-Utilities/LibDS), import with jnr-ffi
+- [ ] Add Queueing system that only allows one websocket connection at a time
+- [ ] Add ability for keyboard/usb joystick data to be sent to server

 ## Getting Started